microwalk-project/Microwalk/README.md

 Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to localize and quantify side-channel leakages.
 For the scientific background, consult the corresponding [paper](https://arxiv.org/abs/1808.05575).

-## Usage (Docker)
+## Usage

-Microwalk now comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
+Microwalk comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
 Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
 See [the documentation](docker/README.md) for more details.

+A small tutorial showing the necessary steps for running Microwalk locally is in [docs/usage.md](docs/usage.md).

-In the [templates](templates/) directory you can find several templates for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.
-An example for using the GitHub workflow templates is in the [example-js](https://github.com/microwalk-project/example-js) repository.
+In addition, we offer a number of simple [templates](templates/) for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.
+This also includes templates for running Microwalk within a continuous integration pipeline (CI) like GitHub Actions (feel free to also checkout the [example-c](https://github.com/microwalk-project/example-c) and [example-js](https://github.com/microwalk-project/example-js) repositories for a demo of Microwalk's GitHub integration).

 ## Compiling

-The following documentation is for building and running Microwalk from source without using a containerized environment.
+The following documentation is for building and running Microwalk from source without using a containerized environment, as is required when working on the Microwalk code.
+This is not necessary if you just plan to use Microwalk with your project: For that, we recommend using the Docker images.

 For Windows, it is recommended to install Visual Studio, as it brings almost all dependencies and compilers, as well as debugging support.
 The solution can then be built directly in the IDE.